CMYKSCRIPTS/Indicators/░▒▓█ CMYK ◊ RMI █▓▒░.md

 ## Introduction
 I started using this script because of its fast reaction, and good tell for buy/sell moments on a short timescale.
 For larger timescales, the overall trend should be taken into account regarding the levels.
-In the future i will update this indicator, to automatically adjust those.

 ## Origin
 The Relative Momentum Index was developed by Roger Altman and was introduced in his article in the February, 1993 issue of Technical Analysis of Stocks & Commodities magazine.